jrdegbe/thamesthrive-api/docs/qa/code/plugins1.md

 This document answers the questions:
 - How to write a custom plugin?

-# Where should I place plugins in tracardi code?
+# Where should I place plugins in ThamesThrive code?

-In Tracardi, you should place your plugins in the `tracardi/process_engine/action/v1` folder.
+In ThamesThrive, you should place your plugins in the `ThamesThrive/process_engine/action/v1` folder.
 The recommended way to structure the code for your plugin is to create a folder with the plugin name and place the `plugin.py` file inside it.

 Here's an example of how you can organize your plugin files: